Advanced Diploma of Paraplanning

-The Advanced Diploma of Financial Planning is the step up you need to show employers or clients that you’re committed to delivering high-level, quality advice as a value add to your general accounting practice.
-The Advanced Diploma covers new areas of advice, building on the knowledge gained during the Diploma-level qualification.
-It’s ideal for candidates who want to be prepared for the real world of financial advice, or alternatively, for the rigours of studying at university level.
+The Advanced Diploma of Paraplanning (FNS60920) is the step up you need to show employers that you’re committed to delivering high-level, quality advice as a value add to your general accounting practice.
+This brand new Advanced Diploma covers everything from the beginning stages of researching financial products to presenting and implementing financial advice.
+It’s ideal for candidates who want to be prepared for the real world of financial services, or alternatively, for the rigours of studying at university level.

 What about the new financial planning education requirements?

 From January 2019, the government’s Financial Advice Standards and Ethics Authority (FASEA) will require new advisers entering the industry to have a minimum bachelor-level qualification.

 Once you complete your Advanced Diploma, you can get work in the financial services industry, or continue on to university-level study.
 By January 2024, all advisers will be required to hold a minimum bachelor-level qualification.
 For Monarch graduates, there are advanced standing pathway options available.
 This means that if you’ve got an Advanced Diploma, it’ll take you less time to earn the bachelor or postgraduate-level qualification you need to meet FASEA requirements.
 For more information, you can chat to a course consultant.

 What you’ll cover in the Advanced Diploma of Financial Planning

 The Advanced Diploma of Paraplanning comprises 12 nationally recognised units of competency.
 These units are grouped into eight themes.
 This means you study and apply related ideas and principles at the same time, giving you a holistic overview of each topic.
 The themes and units are: